- Bite-sized Trips

 So, you’ve decided to go to Indonesia and have short-listed your favourite trips.
 But you still have some unanswered questions.
 To help, we’ve put together a list of our most commonly asked questions and asked our Indonesia travel specialists to give you their advice.

-How much should I be tipping when away?
+How much should I tip in Indonesia?

 On average we suggest that you tip your guides and drivers about £2 per person per day.
 Obviously, if you really enjoyed their service then offer them more, it would be greatly appreciated.

-What should I wear while travelling?
+What should I wear while travelling in Indonesia?

-What should I pack for trekking?
+What should I pack for trekking in Indonesia?

 Are the airlines safe in Indonesia?

-Here at Rickshaw we only work with airlines which are on the ABTA/ATOL certified list.
+At Rickshaw, we only work with airlines which are on the ABTA/ATOL certified list.
 This includes Air Asia, and the national carrier Garuda Air.